Ischaemic Affairs of the Heart

 Upon release from hospital, you are given a few days medication with instructions to visit your GP to obtain prescriptions for longer term use.

 I called my GP the day after release, a Friday.
-Was informed by the receptionist that he had resigned from the practice a couple of months earlier.
-In that case I told her any GP would do as all I needed was prescriptions and a referral to a cardiologist.
+Was told by the receptionist that he had left the practice a couple of months earlier.
+In that case, I told her, any GP would do as all I needed was prescriptions and a referral to a cardiologist.
 She did a bit of typing and the first available GP booking was Monday 10:50AM — in three days.
 As there was no hurry I agreed.

 Come Monday I was at the surgery 10 minutes before the allotted time.
 Was told by the receptionist to wait on a chair outside the doctor's consulting room.
 Forty minutes later I was beginning to get restless.
 The doctor appeared and noticed me sitting there.
 I looked at my watch and then at him.
 He fired back I'm running a little late.
 You're not dying are you?
 I quietly replied Well, I did have a heart attack last Tuesday.